MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ## Do a live migration with Hyper-V workgroup clusters

-In the next sections,you'll do the following:
+In the next sections, you'll do the following:

 - **Install the Hyper-V role and Hyper-V management tools.** Each virtual machine needs Hyper-V installed in order to be able to connect to other hosts and do a live migration.
 - **Create a new virtual machine and add it to the workgroup cluster.** Add in a virtual machine role to facilitate the live migration.
 - **Set up source and destination servers.** Set up each server node to enable live migrations.
 - **Move a running virtual machine with live migration.** Complete a live migration by moving a running virtual machine between Hyper-V hosts without any noticeable downtime.

 ### Step 1: Install the Hyper-V role

 The Hyper-V role must be installed on the source and destination servers and set up for live migrations.
-If you haven't already installed this role, do it now before continuing.
+If you haven't installed this role, do it now before continuing.

 #### 1.1 Enable Nested Virtualization on the source host.

-Nested Virualization allows you to run Hyper-V inside of a Hyper-V virtual machine.
+Nested Virtualization allows you to run Hyper-V inside of a Hyper-V virtual machine.
 [Nested Virtualization must first be enabled](/virtualization/hyper-v-on-windows/user-guide/enable-nested-virtualization) before Hyper-V can be installed on a virtual machine.

 To enable Nested Virtualization: